-4.23 The Core Strategy supports infill development in Stoke Golding.
+- 4.20 The Core Strategy supports infill development in Stoke Golding.
 To clarify where infill development would be acceptable, the Neighbourhood Plan defines a settlement boundary for Stoke Golding (Map 3 on page 16).
-This

-- replaces the Settlement Boundaries defined by the Site Allocations and Development Management Policies DPD. - 4.24 Outside the Stoke Golding Settlement Boundary, new build residential development will considered using SG6 Countryside.
+This replaces the Settlement Boundaries defined by the first Neighbourhood Plan and the Site Allocations and Development Management Policies DPD. - 4.21 Outside the Stoke Golding Settlement Boundary, new build residential development will be considered using SG6 Countryside.

-Policy SG3: Infill Housing Development
+Policy SG4: Infill Housing Development

-Housing development proposals will be supported within the Settlement Boundary identified on Map 3 and the Policies Maps.
+Housing development proposals will be supported within the Settlement Boundary identified on Map 3 and the Policies Maps provided they comply with all the policies of the Stoke Golding Neighbourhood Plan.